chase-dalton/Election_Analysis/README.md

 A Colorado Board of Elections employee has given me the following tasks to complete the election audit of a recent local congressional election:

   1. Calculate the total number of votes
+  2. Get a complete list of counties that participated in the vote
+  3. Calculate the total number of votes for each county
+  4. Calculate the percentage of votes each county contributed
-  2. Get a complete list of candiates who received votes
+  5. Get a complete list of candiates who received votes
-  3. Calculate the total number of votes each candidate received
+  6. Calculate the total number of votes each candidate received
-  4. Calculate the percentage of votes each candidate won
+  7. Calculate the percentage of votes each candidate won
-  5. Determine the winner of the election based on popular vote.
+  8. Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.8.8

-## Summary
+## Results
 The analysis showed that:
 - There were 369,711 votes cast.
 - The counties in the precinct that participated were: